 - Access rights for maintenance of gardens or boundary areas

-Without proper servitudes, day-to-day use of a property can become difficult.
-Unclear access can affect how a home is reached, while uncertainty around parking can lead to disputes over space use.
-Missing rights for pipes or services can also cause issues when repairs or maintenance are required, and may delay property transactions.
+Without properly constituted servitudes, day-to-day use of a property can become difficult.
+Unclear access rights can affect how you enter your property, while uncertainty around parking rights can lead to disputes over the use of the space.
+A lack of servitude rights for pipes or services can also cause issues when repairs or maintenance are required, and may delay property transactions.

 Access Rights (Rights of Way)

 A common servitude is a right of access over a shared driveway, lane or path.
-This may allow you to:
+These may be rights for pedestrian access or vehicular access, or often, both.
+Such servitudes may commonly allow you to:

-- Walk or drive across neighbouring land to reach your home
+- Walk or drive across neighbouring land to reach your property

 - Access a garage or parking area

-These rights are especially important for landlocked properties and are usually set out in title deeds, although wording can vary and require interpretation.
+These rights are especially important for landlocked properties and are usually set out in title deeds, although the wording of these can vary, and it is best to consult a solicitor for advice.

 Parking Rights